Huygens' principle in classical electrodynamics: a distributional approach: Huygens' principle in electrodynamics

-Returning to the general case \eq{FASem} and \eq{SC}, note that $\3A\9S$ involves only the tangential components of $\3F^j$ on $S$ while $\F\9S$ involves only the normal components.
+Returning to the general case \eq{FAS} and \eq{SC0}, note that $\3A\9S$ involves only the tangential components of $\3F^j$ on $S$ while $\F\9S$ involves only the normal components.
 The latter can be eliminated as follows.
 Begin with

 This involves only the tangential component $\3n\times\3F^j$ of $\3F^j$ on $S$, and it can be integrated using the initial condition $\3A\9S(\3x,-\8)=\30$ to obtain